Introduction

 Artist: Sam Keogh

 A multimedia installation combining sculpture, drawing, and performance that explored the politics of waste and environmental degradation through fantastical narrative and immersive environment, created specifically for a former industrial space in Limerick.
+The work transformed discarded materials into a surreal landscape that invited visitors to reconsider the ecological implications of contemporary consumption patterns and industrial processes.

 Once Upon a Time